I just finished playing Assassin’s Creed: Origins. Here’s what I thought of it, my opinions about the game and the feelings it left me with.

 Back to my Assassin’s Creed: Origins

-It’s been a long time since I played an Assassin’s Creed game – AC2 on Xbox 360 was probably the last one I spent any time.
+It’s been a long time since I played an Assassin’s Creed game – AC2 on Xbox 360 was probably the last one I spent any time with.
 As regular readers or viewers will know, stealth isn’t my strongest gameplay skill, but I enjoyed exploring the environments.
 It fell into the old “Ubisoft open world collect-em-up” category after that for me, and I kind of lost interest.
 I can’t remember how Origins ended up in my Uplay collection (it must have been free) but I finally decided to give it a try.

 I was pleasantly surprised by two things.
 Firstly was how well it runs on my computer.
 It’s a nice looking game and I wasn’t sure how my old GTX1060 was going to handle it, but even with the detail set high it maintained a solid 60fps.
 The second thing that surprised me was how interesting I found the story.
 Maybe it was because it’s been a while since I’ve played a game with a long campaign, but I liked the main character (Bayek) and sympathised with his motivations.